Eliot-Roxbergh/examples/c_programming/development_tips/gcc_flags.md

 -grecord-gcc-switches                           Store compiler flags in debugging information -pipe                                           Avoid temporary files, speeding up builds -fplugin=annobin                                Generate data for hardening quality control             (some fancy new metadata feature IDK)
--Og                                             -                                                       (build optimized for debugging)
+-Og                                             -                                                       (build optimized for debugging, seems like this can also detect some errors)
 ```

 __WARNINGS__